What equipment do you use?

 How do you make money while you travel?

-When I was younger, I would work for a year or so, then take a year off, but now I run a Design Studio called Hazard House and work from the road full-time, as well as working as a freelance writer— for my own brand Lone Rucksack as well as other companies, including HelloGiggles.
+When I was younger, I would work for a year or so, then take a year off, but in 2017 I founded a design studio called Hazard House and work from the road full-time, as well as working as a freelance writer— for my own brand Lone Rucksack as well as other companies.
 (You can read more about that here, in my bio section.)
 If that isn’t enough, I also work as a freelance photographer.
 I love digital storytelling, so at any moment of the day if I’m not asleep, I’ll be working on something, whether it’s a story or photo or design project.
 Ultimately, I have a lot of years logged in my field, working with many different companies, and I work very hard at what I do.

 But, I also spend very little.
 I’m a minimalist, I don’t agree with consumer culture, and only have a small closet-sized storage unit in the US for anything I can’t take while I’m traveling (my bicycle, books, important papers, extra gear, etc.).
 I stop there every now and again to swap out gear.
 I don’t buy clothes or jewelry or entertainment— I bike everywhere and don’t replace anything until it breaks and can’t be fixed.
 When I was younger, I was horrified to see how much of my money was going to insurance and car payments, house payments, cable and heat, entertainment and cocktails and impulse purchases.
 I found by traveling full-time and minimizing my expenses, I had a much more fulfilling life.